Xilinx/Vitis-AI/docs/_sources/docs/install/install.rst.txt

 	- TensorFlow 2 CPU docker : ``docker pull xilinx/vitis-ai-tensorflow2-cpu:latest``
 	- TensorFlow 2 ROCm docker: ``docker pull xilinx/vitis-ai-tensorflow2-rocm:latest``

 .. important:: The ``cpu`` option *does not provide GPU acceleration support* which is **strongly recommended** for acceleration of the Vitis AI :ref:`Quantization process <quantization-process>`.
 The pre-built ``cpu`` container should only be used when a GPU is not available on the host machine.
-The :ref:`AI Optimizer containers <model_optimization>` are only required for pruning and require a license.
+The :ref:`AI Optimizer containers <model-optimization>` are only required for pruning and require a license.

 Next, you can now start the Vitis AI Docker using the following commands: